Joint Finances - Is Your Relationship Ready?

 Agree & Disagree

 Another way to view your bills is what I call the “Agree & Disagree” way.
 The “Agreed” bills and obligations would be things you both feel are worthwhile.
-He may feel your student loans were a good investment into both your futures, and agrees that this is a valid bill and doesn’t mind sharing in the payment of it.
-However, he may feel her $25,000 in credit card debt is not an investment, it isn’t a worthwhile bill, and he does not agree to help you pay it off.
+He may feel her student loans were a good investment into their futures together, and agrees that this is a valid bill and doesn’t mind sharing in the payment of it.
+However, he may feel her $25,000 in credit card debt is not an investment, it isn’t a worthwhile bill, and may not want to help pay it off.

 Figuring Out Your View